aranganath24/ARSC5040_GIS_2024/syllabus.md

 * Assignments (30%)
 * Attendance and Class participation (30%)
 * Final Project and Lightning Talk Presentation (40%)

-## Office Hours

-My office hours will be on Tuesdays from 4:00-5:00 PM.
-These regularly scheduled office hours will be hosted on Zoom, and I will distribute the Zoom link via email after the first day of class.
-If you would like to meet outside of this time, please set up an appointment by emailing me.
-I would be happy to meet with you virtually on Zoom, or in-person on campus.

 ## Classroom Behavior